-Navigant helped the Department of Energy analyze standards for energy efficiency and water consumption in residential, commercial, and industrial equipment
+Navigant helped the Department of Energy analyze standards for energy efficiency and water consumption

 Navigant's subject matter experts perform market and technology assessments to characterize cutting-edge technologies and the industry landscape.
 We facilitate this by testing products in-house and at third-party laboratories to understand the approaches manufacturers take to improve efficiency.
-Navigant tears down and reverse-engineers samples of products using a proprietary cost model to quantify the manufacturing costs of efficient technologies, and our manufacturing experts model the financial, structural, and regulatory burdens imposed on the industry by potential standards.
+Navigant tears down and reverse-engineers samples of products using a cost model to quantify the manufacturing costs of efficient technologies, and our manufacturing experts model the financial, structural, and regulatory burdens imposed on the industry by potential standards.
 We assist DOE in facilitating negotiations for stakeholder-driven standards, and Navigant’s comprehensive analysis is documented and presented to the public.

 Energy efficiency standards issued by DOE, which cover over 60 residential and commercial/industrial products, represent the equipment responsible for over 75% of the energy use in today’s buildings.